geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-04/meeting-transcript.md

 Slender kittens is not fast.

 ##### **Chenyu** [[00:15:05](https://www.youtube.com/watch?v=gmY_RjZsYys&t=905)]
-We can't get good gem performance out of it.
+We can't get good GEMM performance out of it.

 ##### **Chenyu** [[00:15:07](https://www.youtube.com/watch?v=gmY_RjZsYys&t=907)]
 I don't know how much of that is just down to me not tuning.